 Dyspraxia Foundation Shop

-The new shop is now online and just in time to get your Christmas gifts from the Dyspraxia Foundation.
-If your stuck for a gift idea for a friend or loved one why not by them the gift of a years membership to the Dyspraxia Foundation, for the right person its a gift that just keeps giving…
+The new shop is now online and if you’re stuck for a gift idea for a friend or loved one why not by them the gift of a years membership to the Dyspraxia Foundation, for the right person its a gift that just keeps giving…

 Why not visit the shop now!